-Working for a non-profit allows employees the chance to work towards making the world a better place and truly have an impact on a variety of different people.
-Although those working in the non-profit industry may have lower salaries than those working for a large corporation, many people find the meaningful work to be worth the cut in pay.
+Working for a nonprofit organization allows employees the chance to work towards making the world a better place and truly have an impact on a variety of different people.
+Although those working in the nonprofit sector may have a lower salary than those working for a large corporation, many people find the meaningful work to be worth the cut in pay.

-An online master’s in nonprofit management can help you achieve your goals and move up in the nonprofit industry, especially because online courses offer flexible schedules that allow you to continue working throughout the semester.
-Many people already employed in a non-profit may find this option especially convenient.
+An online master’s in nonprofit management can help you achieve your goals and move up in the nonprofit industry.
+The online courses offer flexible schedules that allow you to continue working throughout the semester.
+Many students who are already employed through a nonprofit organization may find this option especially convenient.

 10. Lewis University